Editor’s Note: This blog was originally posted in 2019, so we’ve refreshed it with new ideas, images and links.

 3. World Ski & Snowboard Festival

-The full World Ski & Snowboard Festival experience returns in 2023, but while you wait, come for this year’s WSSF Weekender, April 15 to 18, 2022.
-Celebrate everything there is to love about mountain culture and the end of an amazing winter season, featuring the Saudan Couloir Ski Race Extreme, Whistler’s Retro Day Slush Cup, patio parties and more.
+The World Ski & Snowboard Festival is a winter-send-off that happens annually in April.
+Celebrate everything there is to love about mountain culture and the end of an amazing winter season, featuring the Saudan Couloir Ski Race Extreme, Whistler’s Retro Day Slush Cup, patio parties, live music and more.

 4. Get out on the Water

-Our freshly thawed lakes may still be a little chilly for a dip (unless you’re feeling particularly brave), but you can still enjoy a day on the water by renting a canoe, kayak, or stand up paddleboard.
+Our freshly thawed lakes may still be a little chilly for a dip (unless you’re feeling particularly brave), but you can still enjoy a day on the water by renting a canoe, kayak, or stand-up paddleboard (typically opening in May).
 Spend the day paddling around Alta Lake, or go on an adventure with a guided tour down the River of Golden Dreams.

 5. Go on a Tour